 Patients who unknowingly see an out-of-network provider, such as during an emergency, should not have to pay any more than if they had been seen by an in-network provider.
 Congress must put an end to surprise medical bills.

 “Skimpy plans” that are not required to adhere to the protections included within the Affordable Care Act pose a grave threat to the health of many Americans.
 The Administration must repeal the recent rules enabling the proliferation of inadequate insurance, such as short-term, limited-duration and association health plans as well as healthcare sharing ministries, and work with Congress to take additional action to limit the sale and purchase of these plans.

 Protect Disadvantaged Communities

 Our nation’s healthcare system is riddled with pervasive inequity and systemic bias.
 Congress and the Administration must take steps, such as those outlined below, to start correcting disparities and improve access to care for disadvantaged communities.

 Section 1557 was intended to protect disadvantaged communities, including those living with pre-existing conditions, women, LGBTQI+ individuals, people with disabilities, and those with limited English proficiency, from discrimination when seeking healthcare.
-The Administration must repeal the June 2020 final rule regarding Section 1557 of the Affordable Care Act and restore protections against discriminatory practices in the healthcare system.
+In April, 2022, the Lung Association and our partners urged the Biden Administration to repeal the June 2020 final rule regarding Section 1557 of the Affordable Care Act and restore protections against discriminatory practices in the healthcare system.